Empower the Future Today

 Investing philanthropically in Gulliver enhances what we experience as a school community -- field research, artist master classes, competitions and travel, classroom enhancements, new technology, teacher professional development, student-oriented spaces, service learning, innovation spaces, athletic outfitting designed for safety and performance.

-Tuition covers only the basics of the school's operating costs.
-Annual giving is critical to the school’s budget, and to maintaining Gulliver's tradition of excellence.
 Your financial support is used to address upgrade technology and our facilities, enhance program development, attract and retain an excellent faculty and staff, as well as build and plan for the future.

 - Outright Gifts